 - spring roll wrappers - You need one (25 piece) package of spring roll wrappers or lumpia wrappers.

 - dry vermicelli rice noodles

 - all-purpose flour - or you can use cornstarch.

-- seasoning - chicken bouillon powder, brown sugar, ground black pepper, soy sauce, and sesame oil.
+- seasoning - vegetable bouillon powder (or substitute with chicken bouillon powder), brown sugar, ground black pepper, soy sauce, and sesame oil.